Radon Gas Is a colourless, odorless, radioactive gas that occurs naturally from the decay of radioactive elements found in rock and soil.

 However, in addition to water well hydrofracturing, upon inspection, experienced plumbers will be able to assess other components of your well system and make adjustments that can dramatically impact your water system.
 In order to better understand some options, let’s discuss the heart of your water well system – the pump.

 Types of Well Pumps

 There are 2 common types of well pumps.
 A Jet Pump commonly used for shallow wells.
 A jet pump is usually located in the basement or crawl space and uses suction to move the water from your well to your tap.
 The second type is a Submersible Pump.
 A submersible well pump is a sealed mechanism that is lowered down deep into the well and pushes the water up your well to your tap.
-The setup of your submersible pump is critical to the functioning of your well as it needs to be installed at the appropriate depth in your well to function optimally.
-It also needs proper set up and matching based on your well’s flow rates.
+The setup of your submersible pump is critical to the functioning of your well.
+It needs to be installed at the appropriate depth in your well to function optimally.
+It also needs proper setup and matching based on your well’s flow rates.

 How Do I Tell if the Pump is Bad?

 4 Common problems that arise from a tired well pump include;

 Poor water pressure

 Constantly running pump (leading to higher electricity bills)

 When you Experience one or more of the above conditions…

 You will certainly need the services of a licensed plumber.
 It might not necessarily be the well pump.
 Other culprits that need to be considered include the clogged or broken pipes, well failure or equipment failures.
 Doyle Plumbing licensed plumbers will inspect all areas of your water source to determine the problem.
 And work efficiently to get your home water source back up and running again.